angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/03-deck-construction.md

-:card[Reanimate] - Tin Fins lists will sometimes run a single copy of Reanimate to allow you additional routes to combo off, as well as allowing you to reanimate Children of Korlis using fewer reources.
+:card[Reanimate] - Tin Fins lists will sometimes run a single copy of Reanimate to allow you additional routes to combo off, as well as allowing you to reanimate Children of Korlis using fewer resources.
 This is generally not standard for Entombsday, but is an option if you would like to try it.
 It can also enable Doomsday piles that mill Thassa's Oracle with Consider, but this opens you up to graveyard hate, which Entombsday is built to dodge.